LukeJSD/NBA_BballRef_scrape/README.md

 It will take a considerable amount of time to run the first time.
 Once the files are loaded, running the program will only update the files dependent on the current season.

-<br> For details on statistical categories, see the
+<br> For details on statistical definitions, see the
 [Basketball-Reference Glossary](https://www.basketball-reference.com/about/glossary.html)